 Course Procedures: A part of this class is conducted in workshop format, which requires active student participation.
-Not all of your required writing (poems and prose) can be treated in workshop, but we will spend a portion of the semester workshopping - that is, critiquing constructively - your work.
-To that end, you must provide copies of your poems for discussion, and you must distribute your aesthetic statement and modeled prose - hard copies for the assigned Lead Discussant and for me; via email to the rest of the class - at least one meeting before the date of your workshop turn.
-Failure to distribute your prose narrative the class meeting before your workshop date will result in losing your turn - and a corresponding grade reduction for the assignment, as noted in the "Due Dates" section above.
-Before the poetry discussions and prose workshops begin, I will lecture on selections of poetry and prose from the required texts as indicated by the Course Schedule.
-These lectures will center on a writer's aesthetic practice (that is, his or her particular craft or artistic technique).
+You will spend a portion of the semester workshopping - that is, critiquing constructively - your classmates' poetry and prose as well as having your poetry and prose workshopped in kind.
+To that end, you must respect the due dates above and distribute your work accordingly for small group workshop/discussion.
+Before the small group workshops/discussions begin, I will lecture on selections of poetry and prose from the required texts as indicated by the Course Schedule.
+These lectures will center on a writer's aesthetic, that is, his or her particular craft or technique.

 Aesthetic Statement and Modeled Prose (Major Assignment 2): The length of your modeled prose will be determined in large measure by the model you choose to follow, but generally 10-12 pages is a good guideline.
 This prose, accompanied by a 2-page aesthetic statement, must reflect in manner and style one of the readings on the Course Schedule (except as noted below).
 Your aesthetic statement should be clear and focused, stating which author and which specific prose piece are reflected by your work's technique, mood, theme, plot, structure, characterizations, etc. State the general type of your prose - romantic, realistic, impressionistic, etc. - and be certain to identify and articulate other essential elements of your work such as the use of humor, irony, narrative point of view, etc. that reflect similar aesthetic practices by the model you have chosen.
 In short, you are to explain in your aesthetic statement your work's technique and composition in specific relation to your model.
-An example of this assignment, based on Kate Chopin's "The Story of an Hour," will be made available to you.
+I will make available to you an example of this assignment based on Kate Chopin's "The Story of an Hour."
 You may not, therefore, choose to model "The Story of an Hour" nor may you use Poe's "The Tell-Tale Heart."

-Concerning attendance: I strongly advise your making a friend in the class from whom you can get notes for any lecture or discussion you should happen to miss and to distribute the required hard copies of your workshop prose) should you not be able to come to class the meeting before your turn.
+Concerning attendance: I strongly advise your making a friend in the class from whom you can get notes for any lecture or discussion you should happen to miss.
 I cannot conduct a private tutorial with you, either by email or during office hours, in order to replicate what you missed by not attending class.
 Please do not ask me to do so.
-However, after you've caught up on the reading and thoughtfully considered your friend's notes, feel free to ask me specific questions should you need clarification.
-Further, I will not act as your secretary by distributing hard copies of your workshop prose) in your behalf.
-Do not ask me to do so or leave them in my office or mailbox for distribution.
+However, after you have caught up on the reading and thoughtfully considered your friend's notes, feel free to ask me specific questions should you need clarification.